-Low credit limit charge cards can be obtained with a co-signature from a parent.
+Students can obtain low limit credit cards with a co-signature from a parent.
 Some families have opted to use credit cards because they offer safety and flexibility.
 The pros: no need for exchanging money or cashing checks at banks, money is readily available in all countries.
-The cons: credit cards, although common, are not accepted everywhere, so a small amount of cash may be necessary for snacks and other small purchases.
+The cons: credit cards, although common, are not always accepted everywhere, so a small amount of cash may be necessary for snacks and other small purchases.
 Visa cards seem to be the most widely accepted.
 Be sure that the credit card your family chooses utilizes the new chip and PIN technology, as this is the standard in Europe.
 Prepaid gift cards are not recommended.